yzabc007/ML-Learning-Resources/deep-reinforcement-learning/3bandit-policy-gradient.md

 ---

-### Two armed bandit
+### Four armed bandit

 > Two slot machines, each with a different fixed payout probability.
 >
 > The goal is to discover the machine with the best payout, and maximize the returned reward by always choosing it.

-The basic principle is that when receiving a reward by tanking an action given a state, we increase the probability for taking this action when encounter a similar context \(maybe not the same state?\).
+The basic principle is that when receiving a reward by tanking an action given a state, we want to increase the probability according to the reward for taking this action when encounter a similar context \(maybe not the same state?\).

+In the game of